American Discovery Trail

 Important message to runners

-Due to the security situation at the US Air Force Academy (USAFA) and trail damage from recent rains, the marathon course through the academy is currently closed.
-We are working with USAFA and Parks personnel to reopen the trail through the academy as soon as possible.
-We may, though, be forced to switch to an alternate marathon course which stays south of USAFA.
-Look for a final decision on any course adjustments in early August.
+Due to the security situation at the US Air Force Academy (USAFA) and trail damage from recent rains, the marathon course through the academy is closed and will not reopen prior to race day.
+Therefore, we are forced to switch to an alternate marathon course which stays south of USAFA.
+All races will now start and finish at America The Beautiful (ATB) Park in downtown Colorado Springs.
+Look for a new course map and race information updates on the website in early August.
+We sincerely apologize for this late change but the situation is really out of our control.
+We look forward to seeing you on Labor Day!!!!

 Registration for the ADTM 2015 events is open at active.com.